Tuesday, November 8, 2011

 I am totally ashamed of myself.

-I recently got married and I don't feel completely "bona fide".
-My husband makes all kinds of commotion and carrying on about how good my cooking is, so I have been hesitant to tell him I cannot make good biscuits.
+I don't feel completely "bona fide".
+I have a friend who makes all kinds of commotion and carrying on about how good my cooking is, so I have been hesitant to tell him I cannot make good biscuits.

 Good biscuit-making ran in my family - until I came along.
 It all stopped with my generation.
 As far as I know, neither of my Sisters can make up a good biscuit either.
 My Mama got her first biscuit-making lesson when she was five years old and she must have been bona fide, because right after that, she had to stand on a stool in the kitchen every morning to make biscuits for the family.
 Whew - you talk about some good biscuits - my Mama could make some bread!